tbrowder/File-Copy/README.md

 Description
 -----------

-`copy` copies files and directories from one location to another.
+Exported function `cp` copies files and directories from one location to another.
 Its behavior is intended to be very similar to the POSIX `cp` program.

 If the `$from` location is a directory, it and all its contents will be recursively copied to the `$to` location.
 A fatal error will be thrown if `$from` is a directory and `$to` is a file.